Jiangsu.NET Nanjing

 Culture and Folklore

-Nanjing is a national cultural center in any sense of art, tradition, festival, tourism, entertainment, and more.
-Three traditional products are the most valuable things to mention for Nanjing, including Nanjing Cloudy-patterned Brocade, Nanjing Yuhuashi Pebble and wooden carvings.
+Nanjing is a national cultural center in any sense of art, tradition, festival, tourism, entertainment, etc. Three traditional products are the most valuable products needed to mention for Nanjing: Nanjing Cloudy-patterned Brocade, Nanjing Yuhuashi Pebble and wooden carving.

 International Plum Blossom Festival.
 This festival first started in 1994, held every year from February to March, in Plum Hill.

 Linggu Temple Sweet Osmanthus Festival.
-This festival first started in 1999, held every year in September, every Autumn, in Linggu Temple, Zhongshan Scenic Region.
+This festival first started in 1999, held every year in September, in Linggu Temple, Zhongshan Scenic Region.

 Jiangxinzhou Grape Festival.
 This festival first started in 2001, held from the last ten days of July to the end of August, in Jiangxinshou Ecological Agriculture-tourist Zone, Jianyi District.

 Yuhuashi Pebble Art Festival.
-This festival first started in 1999, held every year in September, in Yuhuatai District.
+This festival started its first event in 1999, held every year in September, in Yuhuatai District.

 Notable Personage